willk0814/numberRecognition/README.md

 ---
 ### A Hard-Coded Neural Network?
 You might have noticed above that I did not important anything to construct the neural network with (tensorflow, keras, pytorch, etc...).
-For this project I have hard-coded the structure of the neural network, the activation functions, as well as the feed-forward and back-propagation methods
+For this project I have hard-coded the structure of the neural network, the activation functions, as well as the feed-forward and back-propagation methods.
+Let's take a look at what each of these process looked like and how

 #### Network Architecture
+The first thing that we have to define is the network architecture

 #### Activation Function